Norwegian Floorball Eliteserie

-Norwegian Floorball Eliteserie is a Floorball championships.
+Norwegian Floorball Eliteserie is the highest floorball league for men in Norway.
+Slevik are the current defending champions, having won the 2022/23 championship after beating Tunet in the play off final.

 History

-The Norwegian Eliteserie League was founded in 1994 under the name Eliteserien ("The Elite Series").
+The league was founded in 1994 under the name Eliteserien ("Elite Series").
+The inaugural teams were Greåker, Holmlia, Kverneland, Nor-92, Sola, Strømmen and Tunet.
+League play commenced on 1 October 1994.
+Floorball and golf were Norway's largest growing sports at the time.

 Season structure

 The season starts with a regular season with 22 matches per team, one home and one away against all teams.
 In the spring a play-off starts with the eight best teams from the regular season.
 The final is played in a random arena together with the women's Eliteserien final.